Equality and Diversity

 - Organised an annual promotions workshop to familiarise staff with promotions criteria and procedures.

-- Standardised the way that key roles in the department are assigned, with email from HoD inviting anyone eligible to express an interest, followed by consultation with senior staff to decide on the best candidate.
+- Standardised the way that key roles in the department are assigned, with an email from the HoD inviting anyone eligible to express an interest, followed by consultation with senior staff to decide on the best candidate.

 - Instigated guidance that important meetings and seminars should be held within core hours (10am-4pm).